Post-clustering Inference under Dependence: Introduction

 The practical motivation of the present work is to perform inference after clustering protein conformations.
 Protein structures are non-static and their conformational variability is essential to understand the relationship between sequence, structural properties and function~\cite{Kessel2018}.
 Due to the high complexity of the conformational space, clustering techniques have emerged as powerful tools to characterize the structural variability of proteins, by extracting families of representative states~\cite{engens, Appadurai2022, Shao2007, Pearce2021}.
 Usually, Euclidean distances between pairs of amino acids are considered as $p$-dimensional descriptors of protein conformations~\cite{engens, Lazar, CamachoZarco2020}.
 These distances are highly correlated and hardly match the model~\eqref{model_gao}.
 Moreover, protein data is often simulated with Molecular Dynamics approaches that simulate the time-evolution of the protein according to physical models~\cite{allen}.
 In that case, independence between observations cannot be assumed.

-Accordingly, our aim is to go one step further and extend the framework introduced in~\cite{Gao} to a more general setting where arbitrary dependence structures between observations and features are admitted.
-We present an adaptation of~\cite{Gao} where the model~\eqref{model_gao} is extended to
+Accordingly, our aim is to go one step further and extend the framework introduced in~\cite{Gao} to a more general setting where arbitrary dependence structures between both observations and features are admitted, allowing for the estimation of one of them.
+We present a generalization of~\cite{Gao} where the model~\eqref{model_gao} is extended to